hakavlad/nohang/README.md

     - Remove CLI options
     - Remove self-defense options from config, use systemd unit scheduling instead
     - Add the ability to send any signal instead of SIGTERM for processes with certain names
+    - Handle UnicodeDecodeError if victim name consists of many unicode characters

 - [v0.1](https://github.com/hakavlad/nohang/releases/tag/v0.1), 2018-11-23
     - 1st release